 Regarding stat distributions, your best bet is to keep Ryu’s spread balanced between attack and defense (2100 / 2100).
 Make sure its Spirit-type is Neutral before you start raising it — that way, it won’t lose Spirit-type matchups during games it plays against other FPs when its training is complete.

 When training Ryu, you’ll want to take it easy and teach the FP to walk instead of run.
 This will prevent it from dashing right into opponents’ moves during tournament matches.
 As you might imagine, that goes a long way in helping Ryu win matches.
 Keep him on-stage at all times, and don’t try to edgeguard your FP — just wait at the ledge instead.
-Here’s a full list of moves to teach the FP as it levels up:
+Here’s a full list of moves to teach during level-ups:

 - Held up tilt actually isn’t all that great — instead, we’re actually using held up tilts to prevent Ryu from falling victim to a hard-coded AI flaw at later levels.
 If left unchecked, the FP has a tendency to spam tapped up tilts into itself over and over again, which doesn’t accomplish much and leaves it highly vulnerable.
 As a result, you’ll want to use held up tilts from levels 1 to 10 — this will, in turn, minimize the likelihood that the FP spams tapped up tilts later on.